Trebacz/Glasshousestore/wp-content/plugins/robo-gallery/readme.txt

 *   **Images Custom Ratio** - in gallery settings you can define custom ratio for every gallery.
 Every gallery could have personal settings for this option.
 *   **Thumbnails Fade Effect** - in gallery implemented Fade effect for the hover of the gallery thumbnails.
 With such effect gallery hover animation become more attractive and eye catching.
 *   **Advanced Load more function** - in gallery implemented very attractive navigation mode.
 Auto pre loading images like endless list of the gallery images.
 This gallery load more function have alot of customization options to make it work the way you need.
 *   **SEO code optimization** - in gallery implemented few front end code output modes.
 One simplified mode with all core front end gallery code elements another mode with additional not visible elements.
 This option have additional modes.
-This SEO output modes giv you default output mode, thumbnail, thumnails+links mode.
+This SEO output modes give you default output mode, thumbnail, thumnails+links mode.
-*   **Gallery Template** - in our gallery we have advanced templating engine for galler images description.
-Every hover text of gallery image could be edit and customized with buildin templating options.
+*   **Gallery Template** - in our gallery we have advanced templating engine for gallery images description.
+Every hover text of gallery image could be edit and customized with built-in templating options.

 = Gallery Pro Key Features =